Excessive Memory Use

 Even though an average server might have 16 GB or more memory, excessive memory usage in enterprise applications has become an increasingly frequent and critical problem.
 For one thing, a high degree of parallelism and a lack of awareness on the part of the developer can quickly lead to memory shortages.
 At other times, there may be sufficient memory available, but with JVMs using gigabytes of memory, GC pauses can be unacceptably long.

 Increasing memory is the obvious workaround for memory leaks or badly written software, but done thoughtlessly this can actually make things worse in the long run.
 After all, more memory means longer garbage-collection suspensions.

-The following are the two most common causes for high memory usage.
+The following are the two most common causes for Java high memory usage.

 It may seem counterintuitive, but excessive cache usage can easily lead to performance problems.
 In addition to the typical problems, such as misses and high turnaround, an overused cache can quickly exhaust available memory.
 Proper cache sizing can fix the problem, assuming you can identify the cache as the root cause.
 The key problem with caches is soft references, which have the advantage that they can be released at any time at the discretion of the garbage collector.
 It's this property that makes them popular in cache implementations.
 The cache developer assumes, correctly, that the cache data is released in the event of a potential memory shortage; in essence, to avoid an out-of-memory error (in contrast to weak references, which never prevent the garbage collection of an object and would not be useful in a cache).

 If improperly configured, the cache will grow until the available memory is exhausted, which causes the JVM to trigger a GC, clearing all soft references and removing their objects.
 Memory usage drops back to its base level, only to start growing again.
 The symptoms are easily mistaken for an incorrectly configured young generation and often trigger a GC tuning exercise.